hwang42/Gerund-Study/README.md

 University of Rochester, LIN 250 Course Research Project

-> Note: For those who cannot setup the anaconda environment using the `environment.yml` file (which seems to be a lot of people), please use the following command:
->
-> ```bash
-> conda create -n LIN250 -c defaults -c stanfordnlp -c conda-forge python=3.8 autopep8 stanza nltk pandas
-> ```

 ## Setup

 To acquire the necessary Python packages to reproduce our results, you can use either `conda` or `pip`.